tlietz/bounce_out/README.md

 1. Server starts the game with multiple clients and information on the starting location of their balls.
 2. The clients choose launch vectors for each of their balls.
 3. The client caps the launch vectors to a pre-determined maximum magnitude in case a client tried to cheat by value that was too big.
-4. The clients sends their vectors and ball locations to the server.
+4. The clients send their vectors and ball locations to the server.
 5. The server sends out all vectors of the client's opponent to each client ,with the current location of the balls that the server has.
 6. The clients use the launch vectors and ball locations from the server to animate the game state updating.
    This way, if a bad actor tried changing the local location of the balls before the simulation occurs, it will have no effect.